Mercedes-Benz S-Class: First generation (W116; 1972)

 The W116 models were large luxury sedans.
-The W116 was larger on the outside than the W108/W109 series it replaced, but had similar interior capacity, as the additional bulk was driven by several new and aforementioned engineering developments on car safety and occupant protection in a crash.
+The W116 was larger on the outside than the W108/W108/W109 series it replaced, but had similar interior capacity, as the additional bulk was driven by several new and aforementioned engineering developments on car safety and occupant protection in a crash.
 The W116 introduced other improved passive safety features into the vehicle design, including a strengthened vehicle occupant shell.
 It was one of the first cars to be available with ABS, a driver's airbag supplemental restraint system (but not available at the vehicle's initial launch).
 Also, the W116 was the first mass production passenger vehicle offered with a turbocharged diesel engine.

 The 450SE, then the most powerful model in the W116 lineup, was awarded European Car of the Year in 1974.
 At the New England Auto Show in 1972 held in the fall season in Boston, the Monroney Label of a 1973 450SE was right at $13,000.
 1973 was the first model year of the W116 for the US market.
 Starting in 1975, the W116 was upgraded with a new fuel injection system to comply with revised exhaust emission standards in European markets.
 A slight power reduction was a result of this update, but in 1978, a series of further engine upgrades restored original performance levels under the new fuel injection systems.
 Between 1973 and 1977, 997 Special Edition W116 models were made on order by Mercedes.
 These cars incorporated stronger body paneling and suspension and was 50 kg heavier than its normal counterpart.

 Engines

 With the W116 models, the V8-engines of the 350/450 SE/SEL models were now regular options.
 Due to the oil crisis, fuel efficiency was the major concern for the engineers, yet they still added also the high-performance, limited-production 450 SEL 6.9.
 This 8-cylinder model, affectionately referred to as simply "the 6.9", boasted the largest engine installed in a postwar Mercedes-Benz up to that time.
 Every 450 SEL 6.9 featured a self-leveling hydropneumatic suspension, and offered the ABS anti-lock braking system as an option from 1978 onwards.
-Also, in the United States and Canada only, Mercedes-Benz introduced the economical but powerful 3.0-liter 5-cylinder turbo-diesel OM 617 A producing 85 kW in 1978, sold as the 300SD.
+Also, in the United States and Canada only, Mercedes-Benz introduced the economical but powerful 3.0-litre 5-cylinder turbo-diesel OM 617 A producing 85 kW in 1978, sold as the 300SD.